-George Wharton Pepper Middle School is an abandoned educational complex in Philadelphia, Pennsylvania.
+George Wharton Pepper Middle School is an abandoned school in Philadelphia, Pennsylvania.

 The School District of Philadelphia hired Caudill Rowlett Scott and Bower & Fradley to design the new campus.
 1 2 The combined Eastwick High and Pepper Middle buildings, both developed in the Brutalist style, were approved by the School District in 1969.
 Both designs won a silver award from the Philadelphia chapter of the American Institute of Architects, as well as recognition from Progressive Architecture magazine.
 The city’s Art Commission rejected the design, stating that the plan lacked “humanity.”

 The ground was broken for the $21 million project on December 23, 1970.
 3 Eastwick High was estimated to cost $16 million to construct while Pepper Middle was expected to cost $5 million to build.

 Construction on Pepper Middle was nearing completion in 1973, but work on Eastwick High never began over opposition to the site plan.
 1 An Art Commission revision in 1975 called for changes to Pepper Middle’s gymnasium, auditorium, library, and central administration offices that were not part of the original plan.
 Caudill Rowlett Scott withdrew from the project over the delays.

 Pepper Middle opened in 1976 and was dedicated to George Wharton Pepper, a US Senator from Philadelphia.
 1

 In December 1985, the Philadelphia School District filed suit against the architects, bonding companies, and an inspection firm involved in the electrical work at Pepper Middle.
 4 A&B Electrical Contracting Company completed the job.
 The defects were discovered in December 1984 after large sections of ceiling tile were removed at the Martin Luther King High School were removed to allow workers to remove asbestos.
 The suit sought $750,000 to correct the electrical defects.